kairos-io/kairos-docs/content/en/docs/Advanced/sys-extensions.md

 Some extension examples are available under https://github.com/Itxaka/sysext-examples for k3s and sbctl.

-### Building system extensions from a docker image with enki
+### Building system extensions from a docker image with auroraboot

 {{% alert title="Warning" color="warning" %}}
-This feature is in preview state and only available in Enki from version 0.1.4
+This feature is in preview state and only available in Auroraboot from version v0.3.0
 {{% /alert %}}

-You can also build a system extension from a docker image directly by using [enki](https://github.com/kairos-io/enki) and using a dockerfile to isolate the artifacts you want converted into a system extension.
+You can also build a system extension from a docker image directly by using [auroraboot](https://github.com/kairos-io/AuroraBoot) and using a dockerfile to isolate the artifacts you want converted into a system extension.

 Notice that when converting a docker image into a system extension, the last layer is the only one converted (The last command in a given Dockerfile) so have that in mind.
 This is useful for packages that ONLY install things in /usr or manual installation under /usr.